generative Artificial intelligence

 This integrated approach enhances efficiency, allowing legal professionals to handle complex tasks with greater speed and accuracy.

 However, I emphasise that Gen AI should complement, not replace, human judgment, enabling professionals to focus on strategy, advocacy, and client outcomes in a competitive landscape.
+It is critical to always validate the outcomes.

-Gen AI Users must be conscious of data privacy and security in a controlled or non-controlled environment.
+Gen AI Users must also be conscious of data privacy and security in a controlled or non-controlled environment.
 The Harman undertaking is also a longstanding legal rule that applies to litigating parties in Australian courts and tribunals.
-Such information are prohibited to be entered into any Gen AI tool, including but not limited to information the subject of suppresions orders, materials produced on subpoena, and any statutory prohibition.

 Practical Application